Funded by ERC – European Research Council

 DyCon project aims at making a breakthrough contribution in the broad area of Control of Partial Differential Equations (PDE) and their numerical approximation methods by addressing key unsolved issues appearing systematically in real-life applications.

-To this end, we pursue three objectives:
+To achieve this, we pursue three objectives:

 - To contribute with new key theoretical methods and results